dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 ### Individual Healthchecks

 [`Delay` and `Period`](https://github.com/dotnet/aspnetcore/blob/main/src/HealthChecks/Abstractions/src/HealthCheckRegistration.cs#L161-L185) can be set on each each <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration> individually.
-This is useful when you want to run some health checks more frequently than the period set in <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckPublisherOptions>.
+This is useful when you want to run some health checks at a different rate than the period set in <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckPublisherOptions>.

 The following code sets the `Delay` and `Period` for the `SampleHealthCheck1`: